tldr-pages/tldr/pages/linux/sacct.md

 `sacct --jobs {{job_id}} --format={{elapsed}},{{jobname}},{{reqcpus}},{{reqmem}}`

-- Display recent jobs that occurred from one week ago up to the present day.
+- Display recent jobs that occurred from one week ago up to the present day:

 `sacct --starttime=$(date -d "1 week ago" +'%F')`

-- Output a larger number of charachters for an attribute.
+- Output a larger number of charachters for an attribute:

 `sacct --format=JobID,JobName%100`